amao0o0/CoinMath/README.md

 ## Citation
 If you find our work useful, please cite our paper:
 ```
-@article{wei2024coinmath,
+@inproceedings{wei2025coinmath,
-  title={CoinMath: Harnessing the Power of Coding Instruction for Math LLMs},
+  title={CoinMath: Harnessing the Power of Coding Instruction for Math LLM},
-  author={Wei, Chengwei and Wang, Bin and Kim, Jung-jae and Liu, Guimei and Chen, Nancy F},
+  author={Wei, Chengwei and Wang, Bin and Kim, Jung-jae and Liu, Guimei and Chen, Nancy},
-  journal={arXiv preprint arXiv:2412.11699},
-  year={2024}
+  booktitle={Findings of the Association for Computational Linguistics: ACL 2025},
+  pages={786--797},
+  year={2025}
 }
 ```
 Additionally, please cite [open-instruct](https://github.com/allenai/open-instruct) if you use the code for instruction tuning, and [MAmmoTH](https://github.com/TIGER-AI-Lab/MAmmoTH/tree/main) if you use the code for evaluation.